acse-2020/introduction/_sources/remote_learning/intro.md

 ### Tips & tricks for learning in a remote teaching environment

 It is expected that the Applied Computational Science & Engineering course will run remotely from October until the new year.
 This is a very different learning environment than traditional in person lectures and requires preparations from both students and staff.
-Imperial College provides some general adivce on remote learning [here](https://www.imperial.ac.uk/students/success-guide/remote-learning/), but this page also discusses information which relates to ACSE specifically.
+Imperial College provides some general advice on remote learning [here](https://www.imperial.ac.uk/students/success-guide/remote-learning/), but this page also discusses information which relates to ACSE specifically.
 While different people learn in different ways, there are some strategies which have been commonly found to improve outcomes.

 ### Create a workspace

 If possible, try to set up a specific space to work in, where you can exclude distrtactions and concentrate on the task in hand.
 This should ideally be in a quiet place where you will not be needlessly interrupted.
 Note that since the course involves lectures, tutorials and collaborative tasks you will also need to avoid being a distraction to others.
 In some cases using headphones may be a way to solve both problems simultaneously, in which case, check that you are comfortable wearing them for a significant length of time.

-While you will never be forced to video conference against your will, you may find it improves your experience during collaborative sessions and when interacting with leacturers and teaching assistants.
+While you will never be forced to video conference against your will, you may find it improves your experience during collaborative sessions and when interacting with lecturers and teaching assistants.
 As such, you may want to consider your privacy when placing laptops and webcams.

 Some people find that working in a standing position is more productive for them, but bear in mind that the teaching slots run to three hours (with breaks).